The AI hype is clearly harmful

 Open Source Volunteer

-An author, developer, maintainer or contributor that is working on an Open Source project in a way that unsustainable in the long run.
+An author, developer, maintainer or contributor that is volunteering for an Open Source project.
+This work may or may not happen in a way that unsustainable in the long run.

 Second-party component

-While the obligations are “cheap”, they still involve considerations around project sustainability, interaction with volunteers and their long-term sustainability, and using the term “Second-Party” can help remind us to help these projects’ sustainability.
+While the obligations are “cheap”, they still involve considerations around project health, interaction with volunteers and their long-term sustainability, and using the term “Second-Party” can help remind us to help these projects’ longevity.

 Software Sustainability (Budget line item)

 A budget line item dedicated to supporting the authors and projects behind components that the business depends on.
-This is spending money on the continued and sustainable reliability of software in use.
-This item is not sponsorship and not charity.
+This is spending money on the continued and sustainable reliability of software components that the business actually uses.
+This is not sponsorship, not charity and not “giving back to the community”, but rather a prudent act of self-interest, since “freeloading” (using Open Source projects without contributing to their sustainability) may expose the business to much more expensive risks.

 Third-party component

-A component depended on or used in a product, where the component owner does not gives all four freedoms the Open Source definition affords to the user (Use, Learn, Modify, Share).
+A component depended on or used in a product, where the component owner does not gives all four freedoms the Open Source definition affords to the user (Use, Learn, Modify, Share), or where the component is not directly or transitively in use by the business.

 Partnership (not Sponsorship)